 After the last election, the exiles in Denmark claimed that the ballot boxes were stuffed.
 That is, the ballot boxes had votes for the PR party in them before voting began.
-Because guarantees of the "secret ballot" are built into the Ruritanian Constitution, the ballot boxes are opaque.
+Because guarantees of the secret ballot are built into the Ruritanian Constitution, the ballot boxes are opaque.

-In other words, direct evidence of ballot box stuffing does not exist, only claims by those who live in exile in another country.
+In other words, direct evidence of ballot box stuffing does not exist, only claims by those who live in exile in another country (Denmark).
 However, if ballot box stuffing existed in this election to any great extent, it would leave evidence.
-Why?
+Why/how?

 What do stuffing ballots have that naturally cast ballots do not?

-The stuffing ballots are all for the ruling PR party and they are all completed (filled in) correctly; they will not be declared invalid at the division headquarters.
-The naturally cast ballots will consist of votes for all parties and will include ballots not filled in correctly.
+Easy: The stuffing ballots are all for the ruling PR party and they are all completed (filled in) correctly.
+The naturally cast ballots will consist of votes for all parties and will include ballots not filled-in correctly.

-And so, in the presence of ballot box stuffing, there will be a mathematical relationship between the invalidation rate and the level of support for the ruling party.
+And so, in the presence of systematic and significant ballot box stuffing, there will be a relationship between the invalidation rate and the level of support for the ruling party.

 That is the theory.
 The exiles are paying for this analysis.
 We like the money, so we need to be confident - and clear - in our conclusions.
 The NVK is providing the official counts in the rur2013parl data file, so we need to ensure that the statistical analysis is clean.
-That is, it is up to us to do the analysis correctly, neither concluding too much or too little.
-And, as always, being clear in our rationale.
+That is, it is up to us to do the analysis correctly, neither concluding too much nor too little.

+And, as always, being clear in our reasoning.

-7.5.1 ORDINARY LEAST SQUARES The first analysis we will do is ordinary least squares.
+8.5.1 ORDINARY LEAST SQUARES The first analysis we will do is ordinary least squares.
 The dependent variable is the invalidation rate; the independent variable is the support for the Movement for Ruritania (PR) party.
 Why them?
-Since they are in charge before the election, they are in position to stuff the ballot boxes.
+Since they were in charge before the election, they were in position to stuff the ballot boxes.